This post is all about the best small pantry organization hacks

 Organized kitchen, organized life!
 If you live in an apartment with limited space, you know how true that statement is.

-One of my main kitchen struggles has been the pantry (or lack thereof), so in the below, I’ll be sharing my favorite ways to keep my pantry organized.
+One of my main kitchen struggles has been the pantry (or lack thereof), so I’ll share my favorite ways to keep my pantry organized below.

 Whether you have a built-in pantry or a pantry cabinet, the organization hacks below work for any pantry, particularly for small spaces.